 There’s no direct interaction with Animal Crossing: Pocket Camp

-Kyogoku stated that “we feel they’re two different types of games” and that there’ll be no direct interaction between Animal Crossing: New Horizons and the free-to-play mobile game, Animal Crossing: Pocket Camp, although there will be ‘collaboration items’.
+Kyogoku stated that “we feel they’re two different types of games” and that there’ll be no direct interaction between Animal Crossing: New Horizons and the free-to-play mobile game, Animal Crossing: Pocket Camp, although there will be ‘collaboration items’ which you'll get in both the mobile and Switch game.

 Only one island per Switch

-While up to eight players can share a single island, there’ll only be one island per system and you won’t be able to set up camp on a friend’s island (unless, of course, you share a Switch).
+While up to eight players can share a single island, there’ll only be one island per system and you won’t be able to set up camp on a friend’s island (unless, of course, you share a Switch which can house up to 8 permanent residents).

 As you can see from the screenshots on this page, the visuals are very much in line with Animal Crossing: New Leaf, albeit with a beautiful high-def sheen.
 Characters appear to be a tiny bit larger than before.
 There’s a lovely depth-of-field effect and seeing the series in HD for the first time (shh, we don't talk about Animal Crossing: Amiibo Festival) feels similar to the jump from Pikmin 2 to Pikmin 3 – it’s not particularly surprising, but those apples have never looked juicier.
 All that flora and fauna is a treat for the eyes, that’s for sure, although there’s nothing revolutionary going on.

-We glimpsed some new and improved animations (laying paths with a trowel, for example) and the leaves on trees are now animated, reacting to the wind in a pleasing manner.
+We seen new and improved animations (laying paths with a trowel, for example) and the leaves on trees are now animated, reacting to the wind in a very pleasing manner.
 Water – ever the barometer of video game graphics – has been given a visual overhaul, too.
-The time lapse section of the trailer shows it off best and it looks lovely.
-The lighting also looks particularly nice - check out the glow of the tent and the changing shadows throughout the day:
+The time lapse section of the trailer shows it off best and it looks particularly lovely.
+The lighting also looks great - check out the glow of the tent and the changing shadows throughout the day:

-Overall, casual players might glance at this game and not see much difference from New Leaf or Pocket Camp, but returning players will notice myriad enhancements and visual touches.
+Overall, casual players might glance at this game and not see much difference from New Leaf or Pocket Camp, but returning veterans will notice myriad enhancements and visual touches.

-There are still a shedload of details to come and plenty of things we don’t know.
+There are still plenty of things we don’t know.
 We noticed that you can actually see other islands in the distance at the end of the trailer.
 Might we be island-hopping across atolls?
-There’s potential for new features and reveals to come in the months until release, so we’ve got our fingers crossed for more, more, more!
+There’s potential for new features and reveals to come in the weeks until release, so we’ve got our fingers crossed for more, more, more!

-Are you excited at what's been shown of Animal Crossing: New Horizons so far?
-Disappointed about the delay?
+Are you excited at what's been shown of Animal Crossing: New Horizons?
 We'll update this article with more info as and when it comes, but in the meantime share your thoughts and opinions below with a nice comment.
+Not long now!